fperras/INTERFACES/README.md

 an argument for the input file.
 Compile it using OpenMP and O3 optimizations.
 For instance: g++ main_cluster.cpp -o INTERFACES -fopenmp -lm -O3 -march=native

-2a) You'd then submit this job by adding the following command to your job submission script:
+To submit a job to a cluster, use the following command in your job submission script:
 ./INTERFACES input_file > log.txt

 Precompiled binaries are available in the binaries directory for windows, linux, and a linux cluster